castorini/anserini/docs/regressions/regressions-dl23-doc.md

 Note that there are four different bag-of-words regression conditions for this task, and this page describes the following:

-+ **Indexing Condition:** each document in the MS MARCO V2 document collection is treated as a unit of indexing
++ **Indexing Condition:** each document in the MS MARCO V2 document corpus is treated as a unit of indexing
 + **Expansion Condition:** none

 The exact configurations for these regressions are stored in [this YAML file](../../src/main/resources/regression/dl23-doc.yaml).